-If you want to travel, the English department and the College offer a wide range of international study opportunities.
+If you want to travel, the English department and the University offer a wide range of international study opportunities.

 You could study at Oxford University for an entire semester through the Middlebury College-CMRS Oxford Humanities Program or, you could study in a country of your choice during J-Term or in a “City as Text” semester course.

 Why Major in English?